elastic/apm-pipeline-library/vars/README.md

 ## gh
 Wrapper to interact with the gh command line.
 It returns the stdout output.
+It requires to be executed within the git workspace, otherwise it will use `REPO_NAME` and `ORG_NAME` env variables if defined (githubEnv is in charge to create them).

 ```
   // List all the open issues with the label